 Both of its flagship properties are 100% owned by Millennial Lithium.
-Pastos Grades is considered an advanced stage project with an expected mine life of 25 years.
+Pastos Grades is considered an advanced stage project with an expected mine life of 25 years for the company.
 Construction is expected to start in the third quarter of 2019.

 As mentioned above, China has been making significant investments in the lithium sector.
 Millennial Lithium has been on the receiving end of these fund inflows through China’s GCL group.
-As such, it is well capitalized to build out existing projects, which could boost the stocks value.
+As such, the company is well capitalized to build out existing projects, which could boost the stocks value.

 4) Advantage Lithium Corp

 We skirted the requirements for a $100 million-dollar market cap requirement for our stocks with Advantage Lithium.
 The company currently has a market cap of $93 million but was a $100+ million market cap stock earlier this year.
 Given the recent lithium sector weakness, the stocks price only recently dropped below this threshold.